Catalonia Trade & Investment: History

 Founded in 2008 as a result of merging the public office Commercial Promotion Consortium of Catalonia (Catalan: Consorci de Promoció Comercial de Catalunya, COPCA) and the Innovation and Business Development Center (Catalan: Centre d'Innovació i Desenvolupament Empresarial, CIDEM).

 The first foreign office of COPCA and CIDEM was established in Tokyo in 1988.
 During the same period the first American office in New York was established.
 In 1989 two offices were opened in Europe (London and Paris) and one in North Africa (Casablanca).
 In 1992 the first Middle East office in Dubai was opened.

-Since COPCA and CIDEM merged and became Catalonia Trade & Investment, the number of exterior offices has grown until the current 40.
+Since COPCA and CIDEM merged and became Catalonia Trade & Investment, the number of exterior offices has grown to the current 40.
 In fact, the latest offices were opened in 2017 in Amsterdam, Nairobi, Tehran and Zagreb-Belgrade.
 The agency covers 100 markets in the five continents.

 Structure

 Catalonia Trade & Investment is part of the Catalan Ministry of Business and Knowledge.
 Its current CEO is Joan Romero, appointed in June 2017.
 The agency has several departments including Innovation, Internationalization, Investment and Finance, among others.